International Energy Agency

 U.S. participation in the International Energy Agency (IEA) helps maintain stable U.S. oil supplies, and supports efforts world-wide to promote reliable, affordable and clean energy.

 The IEA is an autonomous agency of the Organization for Economic Cooperation and Development (OECD).
-The IEA acts as energy policy advisor for its 28 member countries in their efforts to ensure reliable, affordable and clean energy.
+The IEA acts as energy policy advisor for its 29 member countries in their efforts to ensure reliable, affordable and clean energy.
 Founded during the oil crisis of 1973-74, its initial role was to coordinate measures in times of oil supply emergencies.
-During the last decades the IEA has evolved to focus well beyond oil crisis management on broader energy issues, including gas crisis management, climate change policies, market reform, energy technology collaboration and outreach to the rest of the world.
-With a staff of around 200, mainly energy experts and statisticians from its 28 members countries, the IEA conducts a broad program of energy research, data compilation, reviews of energy policies, publications and public dissemination of the latest energy policy analysis and recommendations on good practices.
+Since its founding, the IEA has evolved to focus well beyond oil energy security emergencies, though this sector still remains key to its mission.
+Today, the IEA is at the heart of global dialogue on energy, providing authoritative statistics, analysis and recommendations.
+This includes gas emergency policies, climate change policies, energy subsidies, energy poverty, energy technology collaboration, and outreach to non-member countries.
+With a staff of around 250, mainly energy experts and statisticians from its 29 members countries, the IEA conducts a broad program of energy research, data compilation, reviews of energy policies, publications and public dissemination of the latest energy policy analysis and recommendations on good practices.
 IEA publications are known worldwide for their high-quality analysis and objectivity.

 The United States is an active participant in the Governing Board of the IEA and all IEA bodies, including:

 - The Standing Group for Global Energy Dialogue (SGD) is responsible for work with countries and regions outside of the IEA membership.
-The IEA has entered memoranda of policy understanding to strengthen co-operation beyond its membership, most actively with China, India and Russia - three countries, which are increasingly important in the world energy balance;
+The IEA has entered memoranda of policy understanding to strengthen co-operation with non-member countries across the world.

 - The Committee on Energy Research and Technology discusses common energy technology issues, undertake studies and organizes workshops that assist Members with technology policy development.